arlidge/tenderd-client/README.md

 6. Skipped authentication
 7. Vehicle Management
 8. Vehicle Management (Only Create and Read for demo purpose)
+9. Typed, lint and prettier
-9. Skipped Vehicle Update for sake of demo (APIs are ready to be used)
+10. Skipped Vehicle Update for sake of demo (APIs are ready to be used)
-10. Skipped i18n for sake of demo
+11. Skipped i18n for sake of demo
-11. Skipped detailed styling including responsivness for sake of demo
+12. Skipped detailed styling including responsivness for sake of demo

 ## Screenshots
 ### Vehicle List